roy860328/roy860328.github.io/_posts/2023-5-15-note-about-Constitutional AI Harmlessness from AI Feedback.md

             - (1) by literally encoding the training goals in a simple list of natural language instructions or principles,
             - (2) by using chain-of-thought reasoning [Nye et al., 2021, Wei et al., 2022] to make AI decision making explicit during training,
             - (3) by training AI assistants that explain why they are declining to engage with harmful requests.
+    - RL-CAI CoT is similarly harmless but significantly less evasive than both versions of HH RLHF
 - **How (Method)**
     - A series of principles
     - Chain-of-Thought